 Article XVI: Liquidation or Dissolution

 or educational organizations, as specified by the government of the state of

 Article XVII: Impeachment Provision

-of the EC may be impeached by two third majority of the EC and it shall be approved by the AGM.
+of the EC may be impeached by two-third majority of the EC and shall be

 Article XVIII: Adoption of By-laws

 By-laws were approved by the Executive Committee meeting held on 04/30/2021 and